Qiskit/qiskit-metapackage/docs/qc_intro.rst

 only be found in the states 0 and 1, a quantum bit, or qubit, can represent the values 0 and 1, or linear combinations of both.
-These linear combinations are known as **superpositions** (or superposition states) and allow for representing, and processing, exponentially many logical states at simultaneously.
+These linear combinations are known as **superpositions** (or superposition states) and allow for representing, and processing, exponentially many logical states simultaneously.

-To see how this resource is utilized in quantum computation we first turn toward a classical
+To see how this resource is utilized in quantum computation we first turn to a classical
 analog: noise cancellation.
 Noise cancellation, as done in noise cancelling headphones for example, is performed by employing the principle of superposition along with interference to reduce the amplitude of unwanted noise by generating a tone of approximately the same frequency and amplitude, but out